GeekAlexis/FastMOT/README.md

 The tracker combines Deep SORT with optical flow and runs in real-time due to TensorRT and Numba optimizations.
 It has an input size of 1280 x 720.
 Because of tiling, the tracker assumes medium/small targets and shouldn't be used to detect up close ones.
 I used a pretrained OSNet from [Torchreid](https://github.com/KaiyangZhou/deep-person-reid).
 Currently, tracking targets other than pedestrians will work but it is not recommended without further training the OSNet model on these classes.

 ## Performance
 Tracking is tested with the MOT17 dataset on Jetson Xavier NX.
 The tracker can achieve up to 30 FPS depending on crowd density.
-Common Deep SORT trackers cannot run in real-time on edge devices.
 The frame rate on a Desktop GPU will be even higher.
+Plain Deep SORT cannot run in real-time on any edge device.

 | # targets  | FPS on Xavier NX |
 | ------------- | ------------- |